AdobeDocs/experience-manager-cloud-service.en/help/edge/authoring-methods.md

 This can help you decide if you need:

-* [AEM as a headless CMS](/help/headless/introduction.md) using the Content Fragment Editor and/or Universal Editor
+* [AEM as a headless CMS](/help/headless/introduction.md) using the Content Fragment Editor and/or Universal Editor.
 * AEM Edge Delivery Services using the [document-based editing](/help/edge/docs/authoring.md) or [WYSIWYG authoring with the Universal Editor.](/help/edge/wysiwyg-authoring/authoring.md)

 ## Content Authoring Preferences {#content-authoring}